Isabel Mendizabal

 Address: Bizkaia Science and Technology Park, building 801A, Derio (Bizkaia)

-Isabel Mendizabal obtained her BSc in Biology and a MSc in Biomedical Research from the Universitat Pompeu Fabra and continued her scientific pursuits by completing her PhD in Biomedicine from the same institution.
-At the same time, she also obtained the Certificate of Pedagogical Aptitude (CAP).
+Isabel Mendizabal obtained her BSc in Human Biology and MSc in Biomedical Research from the Universitat Pompeu Fabra (Barcelona).
+She completed her PhD in Biomedicine in the laboratory of Prof. David Comas (Institute of Evolutionary Biology), where she worked on evolutionary analyses of human genomes.

-In 2013, Dr. Mendizabal joined the laboratory of Prof. Soojin Yi at Georgia Institute of Technology, Atlanta (USA).
-Her research took on a deeper functional genomics perspective, concentrating on the role of epigenomics in regulating cell-type-specific transcriptional programs.
-Her contributions included dissecting the human-specific brain regulome and its implications for disease, as well as revealing novel mechanisms underlying complex diseases through cell-type-specific multiomics mapping in cancer and neuropsychiatric disorders.
+In 2013, Dr. Mendizabal joined the laboratory of Prof. Soojin Yi at the Georgia Institute of Technology (Atlanta, USA).
+Her work there focused on the role of epigenomics in shaping cell-type-specific transcriptional programs and on how multiomic approaches can help reveal regulatory mechanisms involved in complex diseases, including cancer and neuropsychiatric disorders.

 Awards & recognitions